How to get your Marriage License

 The Hamilton County Clerk’s will continue to process marriage applications by appointment only.
 We will do virtual appointments through Microsoft Teams or in-person appointments following the guidelines established by the county.
-All in-person applicants must wear a mask.
 Applicants using Teams will pay the license fee through our online payment portal.

 Effective July 1st, 2021: